rfarrer/chkmail/README.md

-A simple bash script that will check the send and receive functionality of an smtp server to ensure it is working.
+A simple bash script that will check the send and receive functionality of an smtp and imap server to ensure it is working.